PriscillaWidjaja/Final-Project-JCDS-09-Priscilla-Widjaja/README.md

 | Random Forest | 0.983 |
 |  KNN Classifier | 0.983 |

-Based on F1 Score evaluation, the best model is Decision Tree Classifier.

 ### Hyperparameter Tuning

 Using GridSearchCV based on F1 Score the best parameters are ...